Bougival Accord: Referendum

 In New Caledonia there were three independence referendums between 2018 and 2021 under the Nouméa Accord.
 These were held so that the Caledonian people could choose whether to stay part of France or to become an independent country.
 The 2018 and 2020, referendums were rejected by small margins, but in 2021 it was overwhelmingly rejected by 96.5%.
-The result was due to a very small amount of voters, because of a boycott by many indigenous Kanak voters.
-The referendums were limited to long-term residents to protect Kanak influence, but the 2021 boycott led to disputes over the vote’s fairness.
+The result was due to a boycott by many indigenous Kanak voters.
+The referendums were limited to long-term residents to protect Kanak influence, but the 2021 boycott led to disputes over the vote's fairness.
 Since then, political tensions remain, as France has proposed reforms to expand voter eligibility, which independence supporters fear will weaken Kanak rights.
-Overall, the referendums show deep divisions in New Caledonia’s society and its uncertain future relationship with France.
+Overall, the referendums show deep divisions in New Caledonia's society and its uncertain future relationship with France.

 Reactions

 The French president, Emmanuel Macron, praised the agreement as "historic".

+French Prime Minister François Bayrou also expressed pride at the agreement's conclusion, describing it as being "on par with history."

 Emmanuel Tjibaou, pro-independence deputy, considered that while "this text does not mention the word independence, it opens a structured, progressive, legally regulated and politically legitimate path" to achieve it.

-Nicolas Metzdorf, loyalist deputy, said that his group "had to make significant concessions to achieve these gains" but is still "satisfied because it is a status within France", because no new independence referendum will be organized, and because of the "increase in the seats of the South Province in Congress".
+Nicolas Metzdorf, loyalist deputy, said that his group "had to make significant concessions to achieve these gains" but is still "satisfied because it is a status within France", because no new independence referendum will be organised, and because of the "increase in the seats of the South Province in Congress".